rokris/cp-tekniker-app/README-english.md

 - **templates/index.html**: The app's frontend.
 Modern, responsive web interface with Tailwind CSS and Lucide icons.
 Communicates with the backend via defined API endpoints.

 - **config.py**: Central configuration file for the entire application.
 Reads environment variables from .env and makes them available via the Config class.
 Used for managing API keys, SMTP, Redis, etc.

+- **Certificates**: For secure HTTPS communication, two sets of certificates are used:

+  1. **Main Application Certificates** (`/certs/`):
+     - Used for HTTPS access to the web application itself
+     - Place your SSL certificates here to enable HTTPS

+  2. **ClearPass API Certificates** (`/clearpass/certs/`):
+     - `fullchain.pem`: Certificate chain for ClearPass API
+     - `privkey.pem`: Private key for ClearPass API communication
+     - Required for secure communication with the ClearPass API

+Certificate files must be in place before starting the application in production to ensure HTTPS communication.

 ---